Skip to main content

 Sagas & Workflows

 Sagas coordinate multi-step business processes where failure in one step requires compensating (rolling back) previously completed steps.
-Excalibur provides two saga APIs for different scenarios.
+Excalibur provides an event-driven saga model built on SagaBase<T> and ISagaCoordinator.

 Before You Start